Benedum Center

 The Benedum Center for the Performing Arts (formerly the Stanley Theatre) is a theater and concert hall located at 237 7th Street in the Cultural District of Pittsburgh, Pennsylvania.
 Designed by the Philadelphia architectural firm Hoffman-Henon, it was built in 1928 as the Stanley Theatre.
 The former movie palace was renovated and reopened as the Benedum Center for the Performing Arts in 1987.

+The 2,800-seat venue is the home of the Pittsburgh Opera, Pittsburgh Ballet Theatre, and Pittsburgh Civic Light Opera, all of which were previously based at Heinz Hall.
+It is a centerpiece of the Pittsburgh Cultural District and is one of the most utilized theaters in the nation today.